 If you want more protection than a manufacturer’s warranty offers, consider a warranty from Upsie.

 The cost of Upsie laptop coverage varies based on the cost of your laptop and the number of years of coverage.
-A 2-year warranty for a mid-range laptop might cost $71 and a three-year warranty for a high-end laptop might cost $262 total for this coverage.
+A two-year warranty for a $450 laptop will cost $81.99, and a three-year warranty for a $1,900 high-end laptop will cost $314.99 total for this coverage.
 It’s a one-time expense that covers your laptop for two or three years — up to three times as long as some of the manufacturer warranty plans.
 And Upsie plans don’t leave you hanging with expensive repairs or replacements because of a minor accident.
 Some of the things covered under these extended laptop warranties include:

 - Drops, including cracks to screens and hardware